Copper mining in Chile: Energy consumption

 Despite technology that improves the energy efficiency energy demands in copper mining have risen and are expected as of 2020 to continue to rise.
+As of 2025 Chile has the region's highest electricity prices for mining companies (11.1 $US per kWh) and also, on average, the region's highest milling cost per unit copper produced (2.4 to 3.0 $US per metric ton processed).

 The merge of the electrics grids of Sistema Interconectado del Norte Grande and Sistema Interconectado Central into a new grid called Sistema Eléctrico Nacional in 2019 dimished indirect greenhouse gas emissions per ton of copper produced.
 This effect was caused as most mines had previously relied on Sistema Interconectado del Norte Grande which was based on fossil fuel, hence for the Chilean economy as whole there was no decrease in greenhouse gas emissions with the merger of the grids.

 Tailings

 Copper mining in Chile produces large amounts of tailings.
 After United States, Chile is the country with most tailings dam failures in the 20th century and also in the 21st century.
 Small and medium-scale copper mining are thought to be in a good position to implement dry tailings.

 Planta Magnetita near Copiapó processes tailings from the copper mine of Candelaria creating iron ore concentrate.
 This has been called the "largest circular economy project in mining in Chile" by Revista Minera Crisol and El Desconcierto.